saehoonkim/al-folio/_pages/about.md

 I am an AI research scientist at <a href="http://kakaobrain.com">
 KakaoBrain</a>.
-Prior to joining KakaoBrain, I had led a machine learning team at AITRICS (medical AI startup).
+Prior to joining KakaoBrain, I had led a machine learning team at <a href="http://aitrics.com">AITRICS</a>
+(medical AI startup).

 I finished my Ph.D. and B.S. degrees in the <a href="http://cse.postech.ac.kr">Department of Computer Science and Engineering</a> at